kaane5662/cyoa-final/quest-failed/failed.md

 # **Quest Failed**

-## _You have failed at executing the queen and are now guilty of 25 years to life!_
+## _You either got caught by guards or executed to death.
+Anyways you have failed at executing the queen!_

 ### [Start Over](../tavernquests.md)